-The K9 unit needs top-notch training to do their job.
-Once they reach 14-24 months old, dogs with basic obedience and bite work training travel from Europe to their new home in America.
-Once they arrive in Omaha, the police department spends 3-4 months training with the dog 5 days a week to teach it patrol and narcotics detection.
+The K-9 unit needs top-notch training to do their job.
+Once they reach 14-24 months old, dogs with basic obedience and bite work training are ready to join the force.
+Police departments spends 3-4 months training with the dog 5 days a week to teach it patrol and narcotics detection.
 The dog is then required to pass a mandatory state police dog certification in patrol work, obedience and possibly drug detection.
 The training continues at least once a week throughout a dog’s career and the dog must pass the certification each year to be able to keep working as a police dog.
 Since the department has rigorous standards when selecting and purchasing a new dog, the majority of the dogs make it through training and certification.

 Not only do the dogs undergo extensive training but so do their human partners.
 Each K-9 handler must learn new techniques in proper searching and study dog psychology, canine case law, and emergency medical treatment for their canine.